 Currently the RTM has a wide range of users, with varying levels of computer literacy.
 This is in stark contrast to early versions, which were used by a small number of technical users.
 The RTM website is designed to help the new users, with a dedicated mailing list for “power” users to inform them of new developments.
 There is also an email address for feature requests, bug reporting and support questions.

-During PY3 xxxxxxxxxxxxxxx
+In PY3 efforts are being made to develop better communications channels with system admins at Grid Sites, to ensure that new and existing sites on the RTM have the correct data and to stop sites disappearing.

 Extending the RTM Functionality